mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

 Signac is software developed and maintained by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
 Signac helps solve the cell type classification problem in single cell RNA sequencing: We have gene expression profiles for each individual cell, but we do not know the cellular phenotypes.
 Signac classifies the cellular phenotype for each individual cell in single cell RNA-sequencing data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
-We demonstrate that Signac can:

-* Classify cellular phenotypes in single cell data derived from any disease, tissue or technology.
-* Classify non-human single cell data.
-* Identify potentially novel cellular populations.
-* Learn from single cell data to map cellular phenotype labels across single cell data sets.
-* Identify conserved gene expression-based signatures of cell types across human samples.

-Finally, we used Signac annotations to identify potential gene drug targets for rheumatoid arthritis.
+We used Signac to identify potential gene drug targets for rheumatoid arthritis, employing a precision medicine strategy that seeks immune-modifying therapies that might have reduced side effects.
 Check out the pre-print [here](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2).

-To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), allowing for straightforward incorporation of Signac to the visualization and analysis of single cell data.

 <!-- GETTING STARTED -->
 ## Getting Started